ramthescnd/blog/about.markdown

 <ins> Hello Stranger!</ins>
 <br>
 <br>
 My name is Kai Wittenburg, 21 years old and probably your average nerd.
 I really like to repair electronic devices, mostly laptops, smartphones, consoles & sometimes cameras.
-I also soft or hardmod them.Every device that I own is in some way modified, isn't that awesome?
+I also soft or hardmod them.
+Every device that I own is in some way modified, isn't that awesome?
 I'm equipped with the needed tools such as an multimeter, a microscope or my awesome soldering station.
 While I'm repairing, I document my progress on this little blog of mine.
 <br>
 <br>